-As a pioneer in its field, the Corporation has been developing and fine-tuning advanced motion systems for several years.
-With its considerable technological advance, D-BOX now stands as the global reference in the creation and design of immersive motion systems for both the entertainment and simulation and training markets.
+As a pioneer in its field, the Corporation has been developing and fine-tuning advanced motion systems for two decades.
+With its considerable technological advance, D-BOX now believes it stands as the global reference in the creation and design of immersive motion systems for both the entertainment and simulation and training markets.
 The Corporation is constantly developing new products to meet the needs of its clientele and maintain its leading position in the field of motion simulation.

-The Corporation relies on its privileged relationships and credibility established with Hollywood's major studios and some Asian and European studios in order to provide a wide array of content to its commercial theatres.
-D-BOX believes that an increase in the offering of motion pictures is having a direct impact on the number of equipped theatre venues and that box office revenue per D-BOX-equipped theatre acts as a motivational agent to:
+The Corporation has established privileged relationships and developed strong credibility with major studios in order to provide a wide array of content to its commercial theatres.
+D-BOX believes that successful motion pictures have a direct impact on the number of D-BOX tickets sold and the box office revenue per D-BOX equipped theatres.
+This acts as a motivational agent to:

-- 1. accelerate the deployment of its technology with new commercial theatre exhibitors that want to add a distinctive element to their offering; - 2. facilitate the sale of its technology to current exhibitors that may want to equip more than one of their complexes or equip more than one screen within the same complex; - 3. generate motion system sales to the clientele of the home entertainment sub-market, who want to experience D-BOX in the comfort of their homes; - 4. encourage video game customers to purchase gaming seats equipped with D-BOX motion systems thereby allowing them to add a new level of immersion to their gaming experience; and - 5. promote the technology to potential customers in the simulation and training market.
+- 1. accelerate the deployment of its technology with new commercial theatre exhibitors that want to add a distinctive draw to their offerings; - 2. facilitate the sale of its technology to current exhibitors that may want to equip more than one of their complexes or equip more than one screen within the same complex; - 3. generate motion system sales to the clientele of the high-end home entertainment sub-market, who want to experience D-BOX in the comfort of their homes; - 4. showcase the technology to potential customers in the simulation and training market; - 5. encourage video game users to purchase seats equipped with D-BOX motion systems thereby allowing them to add a new level of immersion to their gaming experience.

-The Corporation believes that the entertainment market, in addition to being an excellent showcase for the demonstration of its technology to the largest number of people possible, generates revenues through utilization rights earned from the use of the technology based on premiums on admission tickets, the sale or rental of motion systems and revenue from motion system maintenance.
+The Corporation believes the entertainment market is an excellent venue to showcase its technology to the largest number of people possible.
+The Corporation generates significant revenue from licensing rights for the use of its technology based on the premiums charged for admission tickets, the sale or rental of motion systems and revenue from motion system maintenance.
 This strategy drives a significant increase in brand awareness.

-In addition to its activities in the commercial theatre sub-market, D-BOX offers motion system solutions for home entertainment (home theatre and gaming) as well as themed entertainment (arcades, virtual reality, amusement parks, museums and planetariums).
+In addition to its activities in the commercial theatre sub-market, D-BOX offers motion system solutions for high-end home entertainment (home theatre and gaming) as well as themed entertainment (arcades, virtual reality, amusement parks, museums and planetariums).